 (2) the difference between the cost of the property and the amount the targeted household can afford for housing, based on industry standards and practices.

-Challenge grants or loans may be made to a city, a federally recognized American Indian tribe or subdivision located in Minnesota, a tribal housing corporation, a private developer, a nonprofit organization, or the owner of the housing, including individuals.
+Challenge grants or loans may be made to a city, a federally recognized American Indian Tribe or subdivision located in Minnesota, a Tribal housing corporation, a private developer, a nonprofit organization, a school district, a cooperative unit, as defined in section 123A.24, subdivision 2, a charter school, or the owner of the housing, including individuals.
 For the purpose of this section, "city" has the meaning given it in section 462A.03, subdivision 21.
 To the extent practicable, grants and loans shall be made so that an approximately equal number of housing units are financed in the metropolitan area and in the nonmetropolitan area.

 Fifty percent of the funds appropriated for this section must be used for challenge grants or loans for housing proposals with financial or in-kind contributions from nonstate resources that reduce the need for deferred loan or grant funds from state resources.
 Challenge grants or loans must be used for economically viable homeownership or rental housing proposals that address the housing needs of the local work force.